forgecommunity/signalforge/docs/react-native-guide.md

 if (__DEV__) {
   const logger = new LoggerPlugin({ verbose: true });
   await registerPlugin('logger', logger.getPlugin());
-  console.log('✅ Logger enabled!
+  console.log(' Logger enabled!
 Now you can see all state changes.');
 }

 // That's it!
 Now EVERY signal change is logged automatically